ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 ## Question 36.
-What is best way to detect an arrays object on JavaScript ?
+How to check if the value of a variable in an array?

 We always encounter in such situation where we need to know whether value is type of array or not.

-For Instance : Below code perform some operation based value type
+For instance : the code below perform some operation based value type

 ```javascript
 function(value){